Nuclear Safety Oversight

-ASO’s Business Management Division (BMD) communicates and enforces contract requirements, authorizes work, reviews and approves contract performance and deliverables, and provides Contracting Officer direction and guidance to the Argonne National Laboratory (ANL).
-The BMD approves and oversees business operations and administrative systems such as budget, financial management, accounting, internal and external audits, procurement management, property management (intellectual, real and personal), contractor human resources, industrial and labor relations, legal, public affairs and community relations, programs, and any other related requirements applicable to the ANL contract.
+ASO’s Business Management Division (BMD) communicates and enforces contract requirements, authorizes work, reviews and approves contract performance and deliverables, and provides Contracting Officer direction and guidance to the Argonne National Laboratory (Argonne).
+The BMD approves and oversees business operations and administrative systems such as budget, financial management, accounting, internal and external audits, procurement management, property management (intellectual, real and personal), contractor human resources, industrial and labor relations, legal, public affairs and community relations, programs, and any other related requirements applicable to the Argonne contract.
 This Division also focuses on Research & Development program implementation, monitoring, and Work for Other (WFO) support provided by Argonne to other federal and non-federal sponsors.
 BMD Subjects/Programs Points of Contact List (73KB)

 Infrastructure, Programs and Projects Division